British National Corpus (BNC)

 - Database is not included in the main library search

-- Databases provided by UWE Bristol are for educational use only and should not be used for commercial corporate purposes
+- Databases provided by UWE Bristol are for educational use only and should not be used for commercial corporate purposes or by unlicensed users

 - To use BNC 2014 for the first time, click the create account link